kosson/ojs-tools/ojsxml/README.md

 ALTER TABLE `publications` DROP FOREIGN KEY `publications_primary_contact_id`;
 ```

+## Now you are ready to import the XML file

 Now you are ready to import the XML file.
 The database is ready to accept the new data.

 ### Upload using the CLI tools of the OJS application

-First, initiate a Terminal session (any shell will do), and go to the root directory of the app.
+First, initiate a Terminal session (any shell will do), and go to the root directory of the installed OJS application (the site sub-directory).
 Now, as a measure of safety, check what plugins are available running the following command:

 ```bash
 php tools/importExport.php list